 The Ann Arbor News, Ann Arbor, MI, 2005

 As a concert organist and harpsichordist, Dr. Shin-Ae Chun has given concerts on festivals and concert series as soloist and with ensembles and orchestras in the U.S, South Korea, Germany, Poland and Romania.
-She has also taught on both organ and harpsichord at various workshops including Henderson State University, University of Iowa and Pipe Organ Encounter (Ann Arbor).
+She has also taught on both organ and harpsichord at various workshops including Henderson State University, University of Iowa, University of Alabama and Pipe Organ Encounter (Ann Arbor).
 Her persuasive interpretation, creativity and taste in registration, preciseness and flexibility in performance and passionate energy have attracted the audience of all ages.
-Alongside performing, she has also studied and played historic organs which were built by Clicquot, Silberman, Dom Bedos and Cavaillé-Coll in France and Switzerland.
 She is represented by Concert Artist Cooperative (Sebastopol, CA).

-In addition to serving First Baptist Church of Ann Arbor (American Baptist) in Michigan as the organist, she is also the director of the Youth and Children’s Choirs.
-Separately from her responsibilities at the church, she runs the Coffee Break Concert Series (October-May) as the director, connecting local audiences and professional musicians from all places through variety of music.
+In addition to serving First Baptist Church of Ann Arbor (American Baptist) in Michigan as the organist, she is also the director of the Children’s Choir.
+Separately from her responsibilities at the church, she runs the Coffee Break Concert Series (October-May), connecting local audiences with professional musicians from all places through variety of music.
 Each season she includes at least one harpsichord concert where people can become more familiar with the harpsichord music and the instrument itself, using a double manual Hill Harpsichord.